Solver Max logo

 We have a look at the published papers that describe the districting models, including Imposing contiguity constraints in political districting models and IEM 4013: Two MIPs for redistricting.
 The latter paper describes the formulation for ensuring contiguous districts as implemented in the model we're replicating.
 That formulation is shown in Figure 11.

-Both the gurobipy and Pyomo models accurately reflect this formulation – except for one detail: Constraint (4e) requires the flow variables to be positive.
+Both the gurobipy and Pyomo models accurately reflect this formulation – except for one detail: Constraint (4e) requires the flow variables to be non-negative.
 Neither model explicitly enforces this requirement.

 Figure 11.
 Contiguity constraints